pyeventsourcing/eventsourcing/README.md

 ```

 Please note, the domain event classes above do not depend on the library.
 However, the library does contain
-a collection of different kinds of domain events clasees that you can use in your models,
+a collection of different kinds of domain events classes that you can use in your models,
 for example see ```AggregateEvent```.
 The domain event classes in the library are slightly more
 sophisticated than the code in this example.